elixir-cldr/cldr/README.md

 Tests cover the full 523 locales defined in CLDR.
 Since `Cldr` attempts to maximize the work done at compile time in order to minimize runtime execution, the compilation phase for tests is several minutes.

-Tests are run on Elixir 1.5.x.  `Cldr` will not run on Elixir versions before 1.5.
+Tests are run on Elixir 1.5 and later.  `Cldr` will not run on Elixir versions before 1.5.

 ### Updating the CDLR data repository if installing from Github